tgrant7/ABM-Calibration/README.md

 Monarchs - Teresa's Data.mxd is ArcMap project that shows the shapefiles involved.

 TeresaTestData.shp and associated files are the shapefile used in the agent-based model with pre-calibration probEggs.

 TeresaTestData2.shp and associated files are the shapefile used in the agent-based model with post-calibration probEggs.

+CumEggsPerZone.2017.Oct.06.12_14_34.txt is the cumulative eggs per zone output pre-calibration.

+CumEggsPerZone.2017.Oct.06.17_47_47.txt is the cumulative eggs per zone output post-calibration.

+TeresaData.R

+scen2woBuffs_export.dbf

+TeresaPolys.dbf

+Teresa_data.xlsx has some calculations and the figure for the paper.